catalyst-cloud/catalystcloud-docs/source/first-instance.rst

    :align: center

-Specify additional attributes for the subnet including enabling DHCP, specifying the DNS servers for your region and defining an allocation pool:
+Specify additional attributes for the subnet including enabling DHCP, specifying the DNS servers for your region and optionally defining an allocation pool:

 .. image:: _static/fi-network-detail.png
    :align: center